 Pasting the Walls: A Celebration of 21st Century Wallpaper at Newark Park.
 This month-long exhibition looked at the variety of techniques, new and old, employed by eight of today’s foremost wallpaper makers.

 Charlotte curated and chaired SITSelect’s day long symposium ‘Designing Craft, Crafting Design‘.
-Grant Gibson, Mary Greensted, Simon Pengelly, Nick Munro, John Brewer, Harriet Wallace-Jones, Michael Eden, Stephen Lewis, Susan Early, Fay McCaul, Sebastian Cox and Tracy Kendall were brought together to discuss the contemporary relationship between design and craft in front of an audience of over 60 international academics, makers and commentators. www.sitselect.org/sitsymposium.html Comments from the day include,
+Grant Gibson, Mary Greensted, Simon Pengelly, Nick Munro, John Brewer, Harriet Wallace-Jones, Michael Eden, Stephen Lewis, Susan Early, Fay McCaul, Sebastian Cox and Tracy Kendall were brought together to discuss the contemporary relationship between design and craft in front of an audience of over 60 international academics and makers .

-I ran a workshop for an audience of 40 about hygge and happiness with Psychologies Magazine on 10 October 2017 at London’s Conway Hall
+October 2017 – I ran a workshop for an audience of 40 about hygge and happiness with Psychologies Magazine at London’s Conway Hall

-The Importance of Individuality in an Increasingly Homogenous World.
-I devised and chaired this discussion between artist and recipient of the Perrier-Jouët Arts Salon prize Rita Parniczky, Helen Amy Murray and Anna Garner, founder of The Garner as part of Design Week 2017.
+March 2017 – I devised and chaired a discussion between artist and recipient of the Perrier-Jouët Arts Salon prize Rita Parniczky, Helen Amy Murray and Anna Garner, founder of The Garner on the importance of individuality in an increasingly homogenous world as part of Design Week 2017.

 ‘I want to tell you how very much I appreciated your contribution to the CAA debate for London Craft Week.
 You were really amazing and your thoughts really pulled the whole thing together.’
 Christine Lalumia, Executive Director of Contemporary Applied Arts